-Students may refer to Procedure #5165 for more information regarding test scores, exemptions, placement criteria and student placement in developmental courses.
+Students may refer to Procedure #5165 for more information regarding English and math placement.

-Credit by Examination: (Policy #5140): Fully matriculated students can earn credit for what they already know by earning qualifying scores on CLEP tests or through training and educational program evaluations conducted by the National College Credit Recommendation Service (NCCRS), for which OCC has current course equivalencies as recommended by the deans and approved by the Academic Standards Committee.
+Credit by Examination: (Policy #5140): Fully matriculated students can earn credit for what they already know by earning qualifying scores on CLEP tests or through training and educational program evaluations conducted by the National College Credit Recommendation Service (NCCRS), for which OCC has current course equivalencies as recommended by the deans and approved by the Academic Standards Committee

-Credit from unaccredited institutions and/or credit for work and other appropriate life experiences may be granted for appropriate courses on the basis of examination.
+Credit from unaccredited institutions and/ or credit for work and other appropriate life experiences may be granted for appropriate courses on the basis of examination.
 The Vice President of Academic Affairs will approve the granting of such credit upon recommendation of the appropriate department administrator.
-A fee shall be assessed for each examination of this type, as indicated in Policy #5300: Tuition/Fee Schedule.
+A fee shall be assessed for each examination of this type, as indicated in Policy #5300; Tuition/ Fee Schedule.
 Alternatively, students may earn credits through Thomas Edison State University Credit by Exam Program and transfer these to Ocean County College according to College Policy #5128.